verwirren/Eagtek/README.md

 I am the person that forked most of these links, and I have taken some from the internet.
 These are tested, and if not all, most should work.

-Please read the privacy policy if you have any concerns about what I can see from these links.
+Please read the privacy policy before you continue.